smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 }
 {% endhighlight %}

-The ``PaymentCalculatorBase`` is an abstract class with the template method ``CalculatePayment`` which uses the abstract ``GetTaxesMultiplier`` method.
+The ``TaxesCalculatorBase`` is an abstract class with the template method ``CalculateTaxes`` which uses the abstract ``GetTaxesMultiplier`` method.
-This forces classes inheriting from ``PaymentCalculatorBase`` to implement the required methods.
-Child classes can choose to implement the behaviour however they like.
+This forces classes inheriting from ``TaxesCalculatorBase`` to implement the required methods however they like.
+To prevent the hierarchy from growing out of hand you can optionally mark the child classes as ``sealed``.

-Another great alternative is to have the base class implement a range of common functionality with methods that can be optionally overridden.
+Another great usage is implementing common or optional functions in the base class.
 I used this recently to make optionally implementing part of an API easier.
-The class had a method to return an ``IEnumerable`` which would return an empty ``IEnumerable`` from the base class.
-When they were ready child classes could override the method and provide the new functionality.
+The class had a method to return an ``IEnumerable`` which would be empty in the base implementation.
+When they were ready child classes could override the method to provide new functionality.

 {% highlight csharp %}
-public class HandyBase {
+public class ExampleProviderBase {
     public virtual IEnumerable<IExample> GetExamples() {
         return Enumerable.Empty<IExample>();
     }